Bluesky at Home » Recipes » Desserts » How to Make the Easiest Lemon Tart

 Do you remember a show on The Food Network from years ago?
 It was called Semi-Homemade.
 Think of these lemon curd tarts as semi-homemade.

-Besides being the easiest lemon tart, this easy recipe also needs just a few ingredients:
+Besides being the best-tasting lemon tart, this easy recipe also needs just a few ingredients:

 • refrigerated Pillsbury Pie Crust